-The core is a molded sand insert that is used to create the interior surfaces of an iron casting.
-A core looks like the void it creates within an iron casting.
+The core is a chemically bonded sand shape that creates the interior surfaces of an iron casting.
 A core box is the tooling used to create the core.
-At Waupaca Foundry, we use three types of core making processes:
+High-quality cores are essential to the iron casting process.
+At Waupaca Foundry, we have the have the ability to design and manufacture custom core machines.
+Our machines use three types of core making processes, offering flexibility for both low- and high-volume applications:

 In this process, no heat is applied to the core box and a phenolic urethane resin is added to the sand.
 A catalyst, in this case amine gas, is introduced into the core box and purged through the core with superheated air.
 This process is very fast and cost effective for large cores.

-- adaptable and can move in six directions allowing us to make complicated cores
+- Adaptable to move in six directions allowing us to make complicated cores

-In this process, Waupaca Foundry uses a furan system in which furan resin is added to the sand and the catalyst is heat.
+Waupaca Foundry uses a furan system where furan resin is added to the sand and the catalyst is heat.
 Cores are baked in a heated box to 450 degrees until the outside of the core hardens; the core continues cooling outside of the hot box.
 This process is ideal for cores with thin sections because the cores resist breakdown and erosion by molten metal.

 - Lighter castings where weight is critical